HeliosPanoptes/Tundra/write_ups/2_rust.md

-Once a web browser has downloaded a web page(, it has to show that web page to the user.
+Once a web browser has downloaded a web page, it has to show that web page to the user.
 Since we are not savages,[1] browsers use a graphical user interface to draw web pages in a mix of fonts, colors, and styles.
 How does it do that?
 Well, in short, it talks to the operating system to create a *window*, walks through the page HTML, and draws text on that window while changing styles as the HTML tags dictate.

 ## Creating windows

-On desktop and laptop computer, users run operating systems that provide *desktop environments*which contain windows, icons, menus, and a pointer.[2]
+On desktop and laptop computer, users run operating systems that provide *desktop environments* which contain windows, icons, menus, and a pointer.[2]
 This desktop environment provided by some component of the operating system, which handles important jobs like keeping track of the pointer and where the windows are, talking to applications to get windows contents and tell them about clicks, and pushing pixels to the screen.

 In order to draw anything on the screen, a program has to communicate with this operating system component.
 This communication usually involves: